ToolHive/toolhive.github.io/index.md

 ## 💛 Our Core Values

-### 🧠 No AI – You must stay in control
+### 🧠 No AI, You must stay in control
 AI won’t stand in front of the authorities when something goes wrong.
 You will.

 That’s why ToolHive avoids AI-driven decision-making.
-You stay in charge of your data, tools, and compliance — with full visibility and clear decisions.
+You stay in charge of your data, tools, and compliance, with full visibility and clear decisions.

 ### 🌍 Compliance is for everyone
 Legal texts are complicated.
 From data privacy to NIS2 to ePrivacy, there’s a lot to keep track of.